graphSLAM-thesis-cvut/localization-bringup/README.md

 ```
 rosbag play --clock bagfilename.bag /tf:=/tf_dev_null
 ```
+Eventhough odometry may stil be kept there, it's not a problem.
+Just run the the above-metioned right transformation file. <br/>
+I personally do not like leaving the native odometry just to be sure that nice results are from the LIO-SAM for sure, not from native odom :)

 Bagfiles you can get from here:
 - [bagfile](https://drive.google.com/file/d/1aLDQ2m8X-bRqlnpQXYwgNSpAp5E3woYV/view?usp=share_link) with wheeled odometry (odom->base_link) and lidar localization (map->odom)
 - [bagfile](https://drive.google.com/file/d/186ZDQBXg3ULFumABJxUKXwNFR4AFaGDF/view?usp=share_link) with wheeled odometry (odom->base_link) only. <br/>